kalebheitzman/moodle-local_xlate/README.md

 This plugin includes tooling to detect and (optionally) remove legacy `{mlang ...}` and `<span lang="xx" class="multilang">...</span>` blocks from DB content.
 Use these tools carefully — always run a dry-run first and back up your DB before executing.

+Note: temporary one-off scanner helpers that were used during development (for example `cli/find_mlang_all.php` and `cli/find_mlang_sections.php`) have been removed from the repository.
+The canonical, supported CLI runner is `cli/mlang_migrate.php` (documented below).

 Quick workflow:

 1. Run a dry-run scan to discover candidate columns and produce a JSON report: